 - The term “similarity” refers to the practise of achieving visual cohesion in a design without resorting to carbon copies.
 Using similarities between interface components facilitates their interoperability and facilitates the rapid acquisition of interface expertise by end users.

 Example of Pulling it all together

-- Alex White’s The Elements of Graphic Design (2nd Edition)
+- The Basics of Graphic Design by Alex White (2nd Edition).

-- Jesse James Garrett’s The Elements of User Experience: User-Centered Design for the Web and Beyond (2nd Edition).
+- The Elements of User Experience: User-Centered Design for the Web and Beyond by Jesse James Garrett (2nd Edition).